 Did you see the second and third columns from the right?
 That’s the top of the page bid column.

 That’s what most advertisers spend their money on.
 In other words, the higher the amount, the more commercial value it has.

-But, you can use it as we do.
+However, you can use it as we do: